 Bring your own container

 You’re not going to be able to grow all your food.
-Be honest — you might not even want to give up your coffee shop java.
+Be honest —you might not even want to give up your coffee-shop java.
 But a baby step would be to bring your own containers.
 How much money does this save?
 Well, a little.
 Starbucks offers a 10-cent discount if you bring your own reusable mug.
 Ask your independently owned coffee shop if they’ll do the same.
-Target gives you five cents off for every reusable bag you use, and Trader Joe’s enters you in a raffle to win a store gift card.
+Target gives you 5 cents off for every reusable bag you use.

 All that stuff you shove down the garbage disposal will all break down naturally if given the chance, and composting it is less strain on the sewer system.
 Create a compost pile and your garden will thank you.
 But Kris also writes about a way to get the benefits of composting in just minutes.
 Take your leftover apple cores, egg shells, carrot tops, banana peels and other food waste (but not meat) and put it in your blender.
 Fill up with water and blend until everything is finely chopped.
 Then dig a few holes next to plants in your garden, pour in the contents and cover with dirt.
 It’s that simple and you don’t even need to keep a compost pile.